-The Workshop will take place on Wednesday 12th December 2018, 2pm until 5pm in the C521, Chemistry Building, 5th Floor, Central Campus.
+The Workshop will take place on Wednesday 4th December 2019, 10am until 1pm in the MOAC Seminar Room, Top Floor Senate House, Central Campus.

 This course will help you understand any current frustrations and disappointment with your decision making and equip you to make better, faster and less stressful decisions in the future.